nhs-ciao/ciao-poc-kent/Journal.md

 ciao-poc-kent/Journal.md - This journal in markdown format

-ciao-poc-kent/playbooks - The ansible playbooks and associated template and confiuration files
+ciao-poc-kent/playbooks - The Ansible playbooks and associated template and confiuration files

 ciao-poc-kent/code - The source code projects for the Kent specific CIAO components